 H216 Chemistry and Nutrition: First Year (3 cr.)
 Specific ideas in chemistry are correlated with working principles in dentistry-previous knowledge of chemistry assumed.

-H217 Preventive Dentistry: Second Year (1 cr.)

-Detection and prevention of dental disease; included is a study of dental surveys, dental indices, and fluoride therapy.

-H218 Fundamentals of Dental Hygiene: First Year (3-4 cr.)

-An introduction to the dental and dental hygiene profession, including the basic didactic and laboratory/clinic practice for the performance of dental hygiene services.
+- H217 Preventive Dentistry: Second Year (1 cr.)
+Detection and prevention of dental diseases. - H218 Dental Prophylaxis Technic: First Year (3 cr.)
+Utilizing manikin heads student develops operative technic in removing stains and deposits from teeth; lectures on dental hygiene profession.

 H219 Clinical Practice I: First Year (3 cr.)

-Performance of dental hygiene services in various clinical settings.
-Included is didactic instruction and clinical application of dental hygiene procedures for providing patient care and an introduction to oral diagnosis.
+Treatment of juvenile and adult patients in clinics of dental school and dental clinic of Riley Hospital.

-H221 Clinical Dental Hygiene Procedures: Summer (1 cr.)

-Clinical assignment for instruction and experience in performing dental hygiene services.

-H242 Introduction to Dentistry: First Year (1 cr.)

-An overview of the specialties of dentistry with specific lectures on cavity classification and nomenclature, instrument nomenclature, principles of cavity preparation, the space maintenance concept, management of the child patient, use of the rubber dam in direct and indirect pulp therapy.

-H301-H302 Clinical Practice II-III: Second Year (4-4 cr.)
+- H221 Clinical Dental Hygiene Procedures: Summer (1 cr.)
+Assignments in the clinics of the dental school for instruction and experience in dental prophylaxis technics. - H242 Introduction to Dentistry: First Year (1 cr.)
+An overview of the specialties of dentistry with specific lectures on cavity classification and nomenclature, instrument nomenclature, principles of cavity preparation, the space maintenance concept, management of the child patient, use of the rubber dam in direct and indirect pulp therapy. - H301-H302 Clinical Practice II-III: Second Year (4-4 cr.)
+Continuation of H219 to include the following clinical functions: performing rubber dam application; taking primary impressions; performing matrix placement and removal of temporary restorations; placement, carving, and finishing of amalgam restorations; and placement and finishing of resin, composite, and silicate restorations. - H303 Radiology: First and Second Years (2-1 cr.)
+Principles of radiation production, placement of intra-oral film, proper exposure and processing of film, radiation safety, and interpretation of radiographs. - H304 Oral Pathology: Second Year (2 cr.)

-Continued performance of dental hygiene services in various clinical settings.
-Included is didactic instruction and clinical application of dental hygiene services for providing patient care.

-H303 Radiology: First and Second Years (2-1 cr.)

-Principles of radiation production, placement of intra-oral film, proper exposure and processing of film, radiation safety, and interpretation of radiographs.

-H304 Oral Pathology: Second Year (2 cr.)